soitun/react-native-webdav/README.md

 ## IMPORTANT

-This package is only for Android apps.
-Since I don't know a thing about Swift or Object-C, and I'm not intended to, This package has no plan to support ios in the future.
+- This package is only for Android apps.
+Since I don't know a thing about Swift or Object-C, and I'm not intended to, this package has no plan to support ios in the future.

-This package has only been tested for RN 0.64.0
+- This package has only been tested for RN 0.64.0

-This package don't accept feature requests, I made this package solely for my personal project.
+- This package don't accept feature requests, I made this package solely for personal project.

 ## Usage (Android)